SwanseaU-TTW/CSCM59/lectures/10_security/security.md

 			};
 ```

-Note that implicitly the primary key now is a composite key of S# and level.
+* **Note**: implicitly the primary key now is a composite key of S# and level

-Depending upon the user level each of users U1, U2, U3 and U4 will see completely different views of the data.
+* Different users with different levels see completely different views of data

 ## Summary

+* Policy decisions are made outside the DBMS
+* Job of DBMS is to enforce decisions
+* Implementation 1: Discretionary control
+* Implementation 2: Mandatory control